Travel expenses – the rules and the risks.

 We would also recommend strongly that you have very clear record keeping.

 If you are paying within the HMRC Approved Mileage rates, they don’t want to see the information, but if they come out and they want to open an enquiry and to check your records you must be able to produce those.

-And obviously for business owners too.
-We would also suggest that you keep a very clear mileage log, so make sure that you keep a note as you go of where you’re going, why you’re going, when you went, and what the mileage was.
-We like MileIQ, which we talked about way back in Episode 30, so do have a look at that.
-But there are others; the beauty of MileIQ is that it dovetails beautifully with Xero and with Quickbooks, so it makes it really simple, again.
+For business owners we would suggest that you keep a very clear mileage log, so make sure that you keep a note as you go of where you’re going, why you’re going, when you went, and what the mileage was.
+We like MileIQ to help, which can bolt on to your bookkeeping system.
+But there are others; the beauty of MileIQ is that it dovetails beautifully with Xero and with Quickbooks, so it makes it really simple.

 If the Revenue do enquire into expenses, they can go back six years.
 They can charge interest and penalties.
 It can get really onerous.

 So hopefully that explanation has given you an idea of what you need to be thinking about, but as ever, if you’re unsure and you want to run by us some questions, then please do get in touch.
 It’s what we’re here for, so please do make use of us.